babelfish-for-postgresql/babelfish_project_website/_usage/hint_mapping.md

 Babelfish version 2.3.0 supports version 1.4 of [pg_hint_plan](https://github.com/ossc-db/pg_hint_plan/releases/tag/REL14_1_4_0).
 To install pg_hint_plan:

-1. Download the  `pg_hint_plan14` module.
+1. Assume the identity of a sufficiently privileged user.
-2. Navigate to the top of the source tree.
-3. Assume the identity of the cluster owner, and run `make`, and then `make install`.
+2. At the top of the source tree, run `make` and then `make install`.
-4. Modify your PATH environment variable to include the Babelfish PostgreSQL installation.
+3. Modify your PATH environment variable to include the Babelfish PostgreSQL installation.

 You are not required to CREATE the pg_hint_plan extension, but you must either LOAD the extension.
 Use the following command to load the extension for use in an individual session: